gsoftcolombia/couchdb-provision/aws-ec2-single-node/README.md

 **Important**

-a.
-Remember, your couchdb password will still available in the instance user-data, you're able to clean it up.
+* Remember, your couchdb password will still available in the instance user-data, you're able to clean it up.
-b.
-Relax!